MazenA14/unilink/README.md

 + Multiple slots module & the information needs to open 90% (Like the notification modal)
 + Settings page is shifted up
 + Check consistency of modals in the whole app
++ Preload the attendance on opening dashboard (Rehandle all preloading and there order)

 ## Run these next time
 - npx expo install @expo/metro-runtime react-native-worklets